Students wondering how to pay for essentials as summer work disappears

 "Hopefully aid comes soon," Amyot says.
 "If it starts to get into late May, you know, I'll have to look at my options.
 But right now it's kind of a week-by-week thing."

 The economic fallout from the coronavirus has cut off scores of young Canadians from summer jobs and internships, which usually help them bridge gaps between tuition payments.
-And up until April 22, when Ottawa introduced the Canada Emergency Student Benefit (CESB), students like Amyot were left uncovered by existing aid programs — namely the Canada Emergency Response Benefit (CERB), which requires applicants to have made at least $5,000 in 2020, an impossible threshold for most studying full-time.
+And up until April 22, when Ottawa introduced the Canada Emergency Student Benefit (CESB), students like Amyot were left uncovered by existing aid programs — namely the Canada Emergency Response Benefit (CERB), which requires applicants to have made at least $5,000 in 2019.

 CESB offers students who aren't eligible for CERB $1,250 per month (or $1,750 per month for those with dependents or disabilities) between May and August.
 It's part of a nine-billion dollar aid package for post-secondary students and recent graduates that also includes wage subsidies for employers with Canada Summer Jobs, enhanced and extended research grants, and increased weekly student loan payments.

-Note: Note to readers: This is a corrected story.
-An earlier version had the incorrect CERB qualifying period in the 5th graf